Kitsu Documentation

-- Getting Started as a Production Manager: you will learn how to set up a full production and dispatch tasks to your team.
+- Create your First Production: Set up a full production and dispatch tasks to your team

 Video tutorials are available on Youtube.
 They cover the essential parts of Kitsu.
 You will find them via the link below:

 # Frequently Asked Questions